 When calculating general damages, a solicitor can check the Judicial College Guidelines (JCG), a published document that contains compensation brackets for different types of injury.

 We’ve included a table below that contains some of these guideline figures.
+We’ve also included a figure in the first row that shows you how you could be compensated for more than one injury and related costs.
+This figure was not taken from the JCG.
 Please remember it is only intended as a guide.
 The JCG does not fully reflect your individual circumstances.

 Compensation Brackets